Spring, Summer & Fall Outdoor Recreation

 - At Beaver Meadow Conservation Area, two short hiking trails each end at an observation platform overlooking the surrounding wetlands.

-- CURRENTLY CLOSED – Gorgeous views await visitors to Little Bluff Conservation Area.
-Explore 1.5 kms of trails or venture down the steep pathway down to the stone beach.
+- Gorgeous views await visitors to Little Bluff Conservation Area.
+Explore 1.5 kms of trails or venture down the steep pathway to the stone beach.
 New in 2021 – $15 parking fee, compared to $5 at other conservation areas.

 - Macaulay Mountain Conservation Area in Picton has several easy walking trails, perfect for little legs!
 Check out the 100 miniature replicas of local buildings at Birdhouse City (many of which are being beautifully spruced up in 2021!) or wander between Birdhouse City and Macaulay Heritage Park along Whattam’s Memorial Walkway.
 We also developed a fun Scavenger Hunt for Macaulay Mountain – though the flora photos were taken in early Spring, and may look a bit different now!

 - Massassauga Point Conservation Area is located at the dead end of Massassauga Road in Ameliasburgh.
 It offers hiking trails as well as stone beaches with a lovely Bay of Quinte – rock tossers will love it here!